 - 1. Allocate memory for the decrypted data. - 2.
 Call the unseal data API to perform the unsealing operation.
 An example unseal operation algorithm is: - a.
 Verify the input parameters are valid. - b.
-Retrieve the key request structure used in conjunction with the seal data structure. - c.
+Retrieve the key request structure used in conjunction with the seal data struc- - c.
 Call EGETKEY with the key request structure to obtain the seal key. - d.
 Call the decryption algorithm to perform the unseal operation with the seal key. - e.
 Delete the seal key from memory to prevent accidental leaks. - f.
 Confirm that the hash tag generated by the decryption algorithm matches the tag generated during encryption.

-Distinguishing between Enclave Instances
+Distinguising between Enclave Instances

-Enclave writers should be aware that even though two running instances of the same enclave can be distinguished at the time they attest, there is no Intel® SGX mechanism to prevent one enclave instance from having access to the sealed data of another enclave when both enclaves use the EGETKEY instruction.
+Enclave writers should be aware that even though two running instances of the same enclave can be distinguished at the time they attest, there is no Intel SGX mechanism to prevent one enclave instance from having access to the sealed data of another enclave when both enclaves use the EGETKEY instruction.
 Both instances will return the same key value for the enclave - this is a basic premise for keeping data secret across power cycles.
-This is also true when the same enclave is executing in different virtual machines.